 1. Research

-Start by researching potential new advisers.
+You can start by researching potential new advisers.

-Ask friends and family for recommendations, check out online reviews, and look for advisers who specialise in your specific needs.
+Ask friends and family for recommendations, check out online reviews, and look for advisers who specialise in your needs.

 2. Meet with potential advisers